dpottavio/CombatDen/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU [Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+You can run, redistribute, and/or modify this work under the terms of the GNU [Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-See the [License Summary](https://github.com/dpottavio/CombatDen/wiki#license-summary) section of the wiki for a breif description of what is and is not permitted.
+See the [License Summary](https://github.com/dpottavio/CombatDen/wiki#license-summary) section of the wiki for a brief description of what is and is not permitted.

 ## Links

 * [BI Forum Page](https://forums.bohemia.net/forums/topic/219387-combat-den/)